StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 # Proper Error Handling

-Error handling is essential for ensuring scripts operate as intended, providing meaningful feedback, and efficiently managing unexpected events.
-It helps prevent minor issues from escalating into major problems.
+Error handling helps scripts behave predictably, report useful feedback, and recover cleanly from unexpected events.
+It also keeps small problems from turning into larger failures.

-This section outlines essential practices for handling errors in Bash, such as verifying command success, managing standard error streams (`stderr`) (1), and using `trap` for signal handling.
+This section outlines essential practices for handling errors in Bash, including checking whether commands succeed, writing errors to the standard error stream (`stderr`) (1), and using `trap` for signal handling.
 { .annotate }

-1. **Streams**: In Unix-like systems, streams are standardized channels for input and output operations between programs and the operating system. `stdin` (standard input) is the stream from which a program reads input data, with the keyboard typically serving as the default input source. `stdout` (standard output) is the stream to which a program writes its output, usually directed to the terminal. `stderr` (standard error) is the stream used for outputting error messages, which are typically directed to the terminal, separate from `stdout`.<br>_(Definition provided by ChatGPT, vetted by human)_
+1. **Streams**: In Unix-like systems, streams are standard channels for input and output between programs and the operating system. `stdin` (standard input) is where a program reads input, with the keyboard typically serving as the default input source. `stdout` (standard output) is where a program writes its normal output, usually to the terminal. `stderr` (standard error) is where a program writes error messages, which are typically directed to the terminal separately from `stdout`.

 ## Checking Command Success

-Commands like `cd`, `rm`, and `mv` can fail for various reasons, such as incorrect paths, insufficient permissions, or missing files.
-If the success of these commands is not verified, it may lead to unintended consequences, such as deleting the wrong files or modifying the wrong directories.
+Commands like `cd`, `rm`, and `mv` can fail for many reasons, including incorrect paths, insufficient permissions, or missing files.
+If those failures are not checked, a script may continue in the wrong state and produce unintended results, such as deleting the wrong files or modifying the wrong directories.

 /// admonition | Guidelines
     type: info
 //// tab | Conditional Checks

-- **Usage**: <mark>**_ALWAYS_**</mark> perform conditional checks for commands where failure, if left unhandled, could cause issues for the rest of the script.
+- **Usage**: <mark>**_ALWAYS_**</mark> check commands whose failure could affect the rest of the script.
-    - **Reason**: Verifying the success of critical commands ensures that failures are appropriately managed, preventing unintended side effects and maintaining control over script execution.
+    - **Reason**: Checking critical commands makes failures explicit, prevents unintended side effects, and keeps control over script execution.

 ///// admonition | Example
     type: example